Soft/process-queue/README.md

     pqueue server [-h|--help] [-V|--version] [-n|--name NAME] [-c|--cd DIR] [-d|--daemon] [-r|--retries N] COMMAND TEMPLATE...

+Start a server for running `COMMAND` instances using arguments defined using `TEMPLATE`.

     pqueue send [-h|--help] [-V|--version] [-n|--name NAME] ARGS...

+Send task to a server.
+The placeholders in server's argument template will be filled in from `ARGS`.

     pqueue stop [-h|--help] [-V|--version] [-n|--name NAME]

+Stop a server.
+If the server is currently executing a task it will be stopped after the current task finishes.

     pqueue has [-h|--help] [-V|--version] [-n|--name NAME]

+Check if a server exists.
+Returns a non-zero exit code if the server does not exist.

 ## Templates